-Email funnels however, if done the right way, can help you send your message to the exact people you want to reach out to with your offers and new products.
+Email funnels, if done the right way, can help you send your message to the exact people you want to reach out to with your offers and new products.

 A clever way to use email marketing for your business is to create email funnels for your products and services.
 However, before you learn how to create these email funnels, you need to first figure out how to build your subscriber list from scratch.